deana-tham/DeanaTham/README.md

 I am using this github to play with ideas.
 Just trying to exploring creative, useful, and weird products.

-## 🧪 Product Lab Sections
+## Categories

-🚀 Silly Products
+ Silly Products
 Just silly product ideas that explore creativity and constraints.

-🛠 Helpful Products
+ Helpful Products
 Ideas that solve real problems with simple solutions.

-🔍 How to Improve
+ How to Improve
  Ideas on how my products could be better.

-📦 Product Teardowns
+ Product Teardowns
 Deep analysis of real companies and apps.

-📚 Studying / Practice
+Studying / Practice
 Things I want to learn or practice.

 ## Current Projects

 - Idea fish tank
 - accountability journal
-- pinterest-figma-claude-mcp

 ## Featured Work